 One of the few London restaurants on the World's 50 Best list, Heston's only London gaff is still hugely popular.
 The dishes that captured everyone's attention when it opened - the Meat Fruit (chicken liver parfait shaped like a mandarin) and the Tipsy Cake are still on the menu and are must-order dishes if you haven't got round to trying them yet.
 Keep an eye out for A-list diners, the hotel is a well-known celebrity haunt.

-Kitchen Table is the main event of the two-part restaurant from James Knappett and Sandia Chang (also including Bubbledogs).
-Here you can expect a new meal almost every visit as the menu evolves depending on the chef's preferences and the seasons.
-And all this in a setting that sees you seated around the open kitchen watching and interacting with the chefs while they create a spectacular tasting menu for you.
+Kitchen Table is the high-end counter dining restaurant from James Knappett and Sandia Chang.
+It's in a setting that sees you seated around the open kitchen watching and interacting with the chefs while they create a spectacular tasting menu for you.

-The main restaurant at the Four Seasons has triple-Michelin-starred French chef Anne-Sophie Pic as the chef - and she's Michelin star for this restaurant too.
+The main restaurant at the Four Seasons has French chef Anne-Sophie Pic in charge, and she's won two Michelin stars for this restaurant too.
 It's very much a modern French fine dining affair set in very luxe surroundings.

 Headed up by chef Michel Roux Jr, this classic London restaurant prides itself on having some of the best service in London.
 It's not cheap but if you book for lunch, there's one of the best set menu deals in town.

 He's worked with the likes of Rene Redzepi at Noma, and with Tom Aikens, Adam Byatt and Thomas Keller.
 Now Tom Sellers has his own restaurant in London called Story.
 They set out their stall as serving humble ingredients but thrown together in a creative, inspired way - including beef dripping candles that you can eat.